-Video: Star Tours final flight tribute at Walt Disney World with full ride
+Video: Star Tours final flight tribute at Walt Disney World with a full ride

 Star Tours Origins features all the memorable scenes from the original “Star Wars”-based ride.
 Here are a few highlights that should seem quite familiar:

-You can still experience the original Star Tours in person at both Disneyland Paris and Tokyo Disneyland, though Tokyo has announced plans to close it on April 2, 2012 to be made over into the new Star Tours: The Adventures Continue, which is currently being enjoyed at Disneyland in California and Disney’s Hollywood Studios at Walt Disney World in Florida.
+You can still experience the original Star Tours in person at both Disneyland Paris and Tokyo Disneyland.
+However, Tokyo has announced plans to close it on April 2, 2012, to be made over into the new Star Tours: The Adventures Continue, currently being enjoyed at Disneyland in California and Disney’s Hollywood Studios Walt Disney World in Florida.
 No plans have been announced to change the ride in Paris, though it’s likely to happen within the next few years.